computerrock/javascript-team-toolbox/development-environment-setup-manual.md

 # to install any other version of node:
 $ nvm install vX.X.X
 ```

+On a computer with an M1 chip, you may have a problem installing node.js, if so then do you will need to install node using Rosetta 2:
+1. How to open terminal in Rosetta2 mode -> got to Application -> right click on terminal app -> get Info -> Select "Open using Rosetta" -> restart Terminal;
+2. In Terminal, write -> `arch -x86_64 zsh`, Now you will be able to install any version of node `nvm install X.X.X`;

 It is recommended to install these global packages: